 Belly dance has given me the confidence to push my own boundaries and explore life to the fullest.
 My dance journey took off in Toronto, after receiving classes from my Mother as a birthday gift.
 I noticed immediately that it was changing my mind, body, heart, and spirit.
-I have now been belly dancing for nearly 9 years and it has completely transformed my life!
+I have now been belly dancing or nearly 13 years and it has completely transformed my life!

 I went from being a supportive and active member of the dance and arts communities to being a professional performer, and I assisted with hosting events, teaching, and troupes at Om Laila Studio.
 I have now danced hundreds of times in nightclubs, restaurants, theatre, festivals, with live bands, and at events such as Taste of Danforth, for JUNO Nominated Nomadica’s CD launch party at Lula Lounge, and with Sirens of Shanti for Desi Fest at Dundas Square.
 In addition to many appearances in numerous community belly dance and variety shows.